-Provided you work in Belgium, you may be entitled to various leave policies and payments.
-However, this depends not only on your circumstances, but also on those of the other parent.
+If you work in Germany, you are entitled to various leave arrangements and payments.
+However, this depends not only on your circumstances, but also on the circumstances of the other parent.

 You must be well informed about your rights.

 In Germany, maternity leave starts six weeks before the expected delivery date and ends eight weeks after the birth.
 During this time, your German health insurance pays you â‚¬13 per calendar day and your employer tops up your average net wage (maternity protection wage).